DS3Lab/cognival-cli/README.md

 - quit / exit: Terminates the shell session.
 - example-calls: Lists example calls for a single or all commands.
 - browse: Browses the user directory and view files using vim, per default in read-only mode. (requires that vim is installed).
-- update-vocabulary: Scans all imported cognitive sources and updates the vocabulary file.
 - properties: Edit general CogniVal properties (user directory, etc.).
 Currently only used to set the directory for user data (embeddings, cognitive sources, configurations and results), in case this data should not reside in $HOME (e.g. due to quota restrictions).